Financial Aid

 Scholarship & Award Provisions

-• A student must be enrolled on a full-time basis in order to receive the following types of scholarships and awards from Muskingum.
+• A student must be enrolled as a full-time traditional undergraduate to receive the following types of scholarships and awards from Muskingum.
 Please consult the chart below for scholarship and award renewal criteria.

 Award Renewal Criteria